Sumukha210/countries/README.md

 ##### Thanks to these wonderful Api's for their free service.

-##### The design is inspired from [front end mentor challenge](https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca) with slight modification and new features such as maps, universities list etc.,,
+##### The design is inspired from [front end mentor challenge](https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca) with slight modification and also new features such as maps, universities list are added

 ### Built With